mendix/docs/content/en/docs/refguide/general/mx-command-line-tool/dump-mpr.md

 ## 1 Introduction

-The `mx dumpmpr` command enables you to export the app model of Mendix in the form of JSON
+The `mx dump-mpr` command enables you to export the app model of Mendix in the form of JSON.
+This command is available as of Mendix 10.4.

 ## 2 Usage